Aversion (film)

 Aversion is a 2009 horror film directed by GF Roberts.
-The plot is about a private investigator who discovers too late that the woman he is hired to follow is often possessed by a demon.
+The film revolves around a private investigator who discovers too late that the woman he is hired to follow is often possessed by a demon.

 The original script, written by Roberts and Ted Spencer, combines demonic possession with science fiction.
 The film is somewhat retro in nature because it was shot on photographic film and that over ninety percent of the effects are in camera.
 Aversion provides some comic relief throughout.

 The on-set special effects were provided by Monster in My Closet FX under the supervision of Jeremy Selenfriend.
 Other crew members included assistant director Sabrina Simone, Jared Noe and D Garcia.

 Plot

 This original story marries three different elements into one plot.

 Alex Stokes (Andrew Roth) is a self-destructive, down-on-his-luck investigator who takes cases wherever he can.
 When a mysterious man offers him a healthy sum to follow his beautiful wife Claire (Melantha Blackthorne), Alex can't resist.
 Her seemingly mundane day-to-day activities take a strange turn when she tries to kill herself.

-After saving her, their chemistry proves too much to resist and they become romantically entangled.
+After saving her, their chemistry proves too much to resist, and they become romantically entangled.
 But the fun has just begun as her demonic possessions escalate and Alex's entire town gets sucked into a vortex of evil.
-Can one lost soul get it together in time to save mankind?
+Can one lost soul get it together in time to save mankind.

-The movie is considered a film noir because it involves a self-destructive, down-and-out investigator who takes on a case that may be more than he can handle.
-Incorporating standard elements like a beautiful woman, excessive drinking and subtle voiceover, the piece is set up like a standard detective film.